To add and configure an OLE DB source, the package must already include at least one Data Flow task.

 Optionally, update the names of output columns by editing values in the Output Column list.

 To configure the error output, click Error Output.
-For more information, see Configure an Error Output in a Data Flow Component.
+For more information, see Debugging Data Flow.

 You can click Preview to view up to 200 rows of the data extracted by the OLE DB source.